ericcornelissen/shescape/docs/testing.md

 To avoid unexpected behavior you can use the [test stub]s provided by Shescape as a drop-in replacement during testing.

+### What Stubs

+This project provides three test stubs to support testing three separate scenarios, namely:

+- `Stubscape`: Provides nearly identical behavior to Shescape.
+The API behaves the same as Shescape but independent of which shell is used and it never fails to instantiate.
+- `Failscape`: Is a test stub that always fails to escape or quote, but never fails to instantiate.
+Helpful to test this scenario explicitly.
+- `Throwscape`: Is a test stub that always fails to instantiate.
+Helpful to test this scenario explicitly.

 ## Fixtures

 Test fixtures are provided to help you write tests that ensure Shescape is used